himanshupokharkar/DORA-Audit-Mapper/README.md

 ## Status And Limitations

-**Status**: Production-tested across five audit topics (encryption, incident management, TLPT, third-party risk, BCP testing).
-Validated on Claude Sonnet 4.6 with all five knowledge base files loaded.
+**Status**: System prompt v8 validated on three audit topics (encryption, incident management end-to-end, and TLPT end-to-end) using Claude Sonnet 4.6 with all five knowledge base files loaded.
+System prompt v6 was additionally validated on third-party risk and BCP testing.
+All five topics have confirmed example outputs in the examples/ folder.

 **Quality of mappings**: Strong for the five loaded instruments.
 Quality drops in domains covered by unloaded instruments — see